 Pest Control Sprays

 There are a wide variety of commercial pest control sprays available today, including some natural variants.
-Some target specific pests, like ants or mosquitoes, while others act on a wider range of species.
+Some target specific pests, like ants, or mosquitoes (such as this professional mosquito repellent), while others act on a wider range of species.

 If you are looking to buy a commercial product, make sure to read the warning and ingredients labels thoroughly.
 This lets you know where it is safe to use the spray (such as whether it is suitable for indoor use) as well as the risks of accidental exposure.

 If you are worried about any of these risks, opt for one of the more natural remedies mentioned in this article.

 If fleas, ticks, mites or chiggers invade your yard, consider sulfur powder.
 This yellow, smelly element can prevent eggs from these species from hatching.
 It also emits an odor that may drives the adults out of your yard.